Learning to Fly: Let's simulate evolution in Rust (pt 3)

 }

-If you go through rand-'s documentation, you might just spot a trait called SliceRandom; if you take a look inside it, you might just spot a method called choose_weighted() that happens to be doing exactly the thing we need:
+If you go through the rand's documentation, you might just spot a trait called SliceRandom - if you take a look inside it, you might just spot a method called choose_weighted() that happens to be doing exactly the exact thing we need:

 impl SelectionMethod for RouletteWheelSelection {